 Student housing staff receive orientation to the operations and locations of the fire alarm system, as well as a review of their roles during a fire or fire drill.
-The resident assistants and other student services staff members receive general fire safety and fire extinguisher training as well.
+The Director of Admissions and Student Engagement and other student services staff members receive general fire safety and fire extinguisher training as well.
 Students receive a general orientation to the fire systems present in the building during the first week of the residents' arrival.
 Staff also review evacuation and emergency procedures with residents.
 Students living in on-campus housing participate in one fire drill during both the fall and spring semesters.